Peternator7/strum/README.md

     is potentially an expensive operation.
 If you do need that behavior, consider the more powerful Serde library for your serialization.

-2. `ToString`: prints out the given enum variant as a string.
-This enables you to perform round trip style conversions from enum into string and back again for unit style variants. `ToString` chooses which serialization to used based on the following criteria:
+2. `Display` / `ToString`: prints out the given enum.
+This enables you to perform round trip style conversions from enum into string and back again for unit style variants. `ToString` and `Display` choose which serialization to used based on the following criteria:

     1. If there is a `to_string` property, this value will be used.
 There can only be one per variant.
     2. Of the various `serialize` properties, the value with the longest length is chosen.
 If that behavior isn't desired, you should use `to_string`.
     3. The name of the variant will be used if there are no `serialize` or `to_string` attributes.

+    **`ToString` exists for legacy reasons.
+You should prefer using `Display`.
+All types that implement `std::fmt::Display` have a default implementation of `ToString`.**

     ```rust
     // You need to bring the type into scope to use it!!!